Table of contents

 While undoubtedly this may turn out to be true - given that the short term outlook is for a continuation of interest rate hikes - it is important to remember that Spain has, effectively, multiple property markets.

-There is of course the real estate market for the local population, located firmly around major cities. and then there are the international markets dotted around the country, especially around the Costa del Sol, Costa Blanca, the Canary islands, that attract buyers from northern Europe.
+There is of course the real estate market for the local population, located firmly around major cities a factor to note if buying property in Barcelona, Madrid or Valencia.
+And then there are the international markets dotted around the country, especially around the Costa del Sol, Costa Blanca, the Canary islands, that attract buyers from northern Europe.

 With a much larger pool of potential buyers, house prices can maintain their levels, despite a drop in local demand due to changes to variable interest rates and increases in mortgage rates, at least that's the theory.
 Recent reports from the Organisation of Spanish registrars points to an increase in home sales to international buyers, so this appears to be holding true, for the moment.